 Sometimes we would pass big heaps of trash, cradled like the evil child in Mother Nature’s disappointed arms.
 A mini-bus coughed by and the driver threw another wrapper into the pile through his open window.

 To select a lunch spot, Lulu hunted for the greatest concentration of trucks in front of a stall.
 “Truck drivers, they know cheap and delicious,” he explained.

 Partway through lunch, I realized with horror that a random man was squatting by our motorcycle, touching its every inside groove.
 “Lulu!”
 I hissed, “He’s trying to rob us!
-Go get him away!”
-Lulu laughed and said, “He just never seen new motorcycle before.
-They only have old motorcycle here in countryside.”
+Go get him!”
+Lulu laughed and said, “He’s just never seen new motorcycle before.
+They only have old motorcycles here in the countryside.”

 I made Lulu talk to the man anyway, and sure enough, the young fellow clutched his face, shook his head with awe, and gushed about the shiny metal beast.
 Even as Lulu walked away (pictured, left), the man was still staring at the motorcycle like a teenage boy at Beyonce.

-We drove through a dusty gray town that had been a major battle site between Communists and the U.S. forces, and saw a ghostly monument to commemorate the lives lost (pictured, left).
+We drove through a dusty gray town that had been a major battle site between Communists and the U.S. forces, and saw a ghostly monument to commemorate the lives lost in the Vietnam War (pictured below).